...

 Another method is to reach out to other websites in your niche and ask them to link to your website.
 This can be done by finding contact information on their website or by using a tool like BuzzSumo.
 You can also try guest posting on other websites or participating in forums and online communities.

-Building links can be a time-consuming process, but it’s worth it as it can help improve your website’s ranking in search results.
+Building links can be time-consuming, but it’s worth it because it can help improve your website’s ranking in search results.

 Apart from links, there are a few other off-page SEO factors that you should be aware of.
 These include social signals (such as likes, shares, and comments) and brand mentions (when your website is mentioned online without a link).
 Google uses these signals to determine the quality and authority of your website.